tinkernerd/FlightVault/Notes/Taxi, Run-up, Traffic Pattern.md

 5. Safety Precautions:
     1. Test brakes during the first few feet of taxiing to ensure proper function.
     2. In confined areas, taxi slowly enough that the airplane will stop if brakes fail and throttle is reduced.
-6. Handling Wind During Taxi:
+6. Handling Wind During Taxi: [Crosswind Taxi Techniques - Pilot Institute](https://pilotinstitute.com/crosswind-taxi-techniques/)
     1. Strong winds can affect the airplane's balance; use proper control inputs.
         1. In a left quartering headwind: aileron left, elevator neutral.
         2. In a right quartering headwind: aileron right, elevator neutral.